The Surrey Cricketer and the Hot Air Balloon

-Whit Monday in 1854, which was June the 5th, was unseasonably cool and breezy, but not enough to stop thousands of holidaying Londoners flocking to the Surrey Zoological Gardens.
-For an entrance fee of one shilling, or four pounds in today’s money, they could visit the famous menagerie, which was home to ten lions, three elephants, two tigers, two giraffes and two camels.
-They could take a stroll round the lake and its well-tended gardens, admire Mr Marryat’s bees, and buy artificial chickens from Mr Cantelo.
+Whit Monday in 1854, which was 5 June, was unseasonably cool and breezy but not enough to stop thousands of holidaying Londoners flocking to the Surrey Zoological Gardens.
+For an entrance fee of one shilling — four pounds in today’s money — they could visit the famous menagerie, which was home to ten lions, three elephants, two tigers, two giraffes and two camels.
+They could take a stroll round the lake and its well-tended gardens, admire Mr Marryat’s bees and buy artificial chickens from Mr Cantelo.
 The evening would end with a vocal concert and a firework display.

 Some time after six-thirty the aeronaut, Mr Green, was able to take his place in the basket, and the balloon, released from its tethers, rose up from the Esplanade.
 Blustery winds caused the basket to hit first the edge of the orchestra and then the menagerie, knocking Green from his seat.
 But soon, to the excitement of the watchers on the ground, the aeronaut was safely back in position, and the giant inflatable floated to the south and out of sight.

 To the modern mind hot air balloon travel is a quaint and old-fashioned mode of transport.
 But in the mid-nineteenth century it was exciting and modern, and aeronauts were as celebrated as the astronauts of today.
-The Royal Victoria’s pilot, described as “the veteran Green” by the newspapers, was probably the Charles Green who lived from 1785 to 1870, and who with five friends set the flight distance record by travelling four hundred and eighty miles from Vauxhall Gardens to Weilburg in Germany in 1836.
+The Royal Victoria’s pilot, described as ‘the veteran Green’ by the newspapers, was probably the Charles Green who lived from 1785 to 1870, and who with five friends set the flight distance record by travelling four hundred and eighty miles from Vauxhall Gardens to Weilburg in Germany in 1836.

 His heroism must have been witnessed by many, for the arrival of the balloon would have brought streams of Mitcham locals to the scene — the same effect, perhaps, as the landing of a Jumbo Jet in a local park would have today.
 To add to the excitement a local bigwig, Mr Ralph Charles Price of Hill House in Carshalton, invited Green to his manor.
-No doubt the same invitation was not extended to Harwood, who was a working man, employed in a silk factory.
+No doubt the same invitation was not extended to Harwood, who was a working man employed in a silk factory.

 The Greens are well-documented: you can see a portrait of Charles in the National Portrait Gallery in London.
 But who was the cricketer Frederick Harwood?

 Fred was born in Mitcham in 1827 to George Harwood and Charlotte Elizabeth Harwood née Pincott.
-In common with his six siblings he was christened in the parish church of St Peter and St Paul, which, incidentally, is not the local Catholic church of the same name.
+In common with his six siblings, he was christened in the parish church of St Peter and St Paul, which, incidentally, is not the local Catholic church of the same name.
 Fred lived with his family in Merton Abbey — once the site of the medieval Merton Priory — where small-scale industry had sprung up among open fields.
 The source of power was the River Wandle, which snaked its way from Croydon to the Thames at Wandsworth, its banks lined with copper mills and snuff mills and textile factories.

 There had been calico printing works on the Merton Abbey site since the early 1720s.
 In 1832 an auction notice had the following description of the works: